Avent-IQ/distilbert-base-uncased-sentiment-analysis/README.md

 # DistilBERT Base Uncased Quantized Model for Sentiment Analysis

-This repository hosts a quantized version of the DistilBERT model, fine-tuned for sentiment analysis tasks.
+This repository hosts a quantized version of the DistilBERT Base Uncased model, fine-tuned for sentiment analysis tasks.
 The model has been optimized for efficient deployment while maintaining high accuracy, making it suitable for resource-constrained environments.

 ## Model Details